 Hestra is well known in the ski world for their premium gloves and mittens, and many of their designs will appeal to snowboarders as well.
 The Leather Fall Line Mitt is our top recommendation: This classic design features an all-leather shell, neoprene undercuff, removable insulated liner, and thin layer of foam for additional warmth.
 The cowhide leather is an absolute work of art with beautiful exposed stitching and classy logos on the thumb and back of hand, and build quality is unparalleled throughout.
 We’ve worn the Fall Line for years now, and it just gets better with time—we have yet to find another design that rivals the Hestra in terms of comfort, dexterity, and durability.

-However, the Fall Line is far from the warmest mitten here (you won’t want to test it past the high teens Fahrenheit), and—like all leather gloves—its water resistance is dependent on routine treatments with a waterproofing wax or spray.
+However, the Fall Line is far from the warmest mitten here (you won’t want to test it below the high teens Fahrenheit), and—like all leather gloves—its water resistance is dependent on routine treatments with a waterproofing wax or spray.
 Given these shortcomings, the Hestra starts to feel fairly pricey at $165, especially considering that for the same price you can get a sizable bump in warmth and weather protection with a synthetic design like the OR Mt.
-Baker above.
+Baker II above.
 That said, for a classy leather mitten that can pull double duty around town, the Fall Line may be worth it depending on your needs and priorities.
 For Hestra’s classic ski mitt, check out the Army Leather Heli ($160).

 See the Men's Hestra Fall Line Mittens See the Women's Hestra Fall Line Mittens

-16. Backcountry Gore-Tex All-Mountain Mitten ($124)
+15. Backcountry Gore-Tex All-Mountain Mitten ($124)

 Shell: Nylon/leather